-Mark Erasmus, MD of Volvo Trucks in South Africa, told me that some local transport operators are actually heeding the needs of comments made by their drivers.
-To be frank, this came as news to me; I have come across many local operators who don’t give a toss about their drivers, which both saddens and confounds me.
-If I was running a transport company, I would want to have the happiest drivers in the land – because happy drivers equal profitable drivers.
-As one of the engineers at the launch pointed out to aptly: “You can attract best drivers by giving them a world-class driving environment …”
+Mark Erasmus, MD of Volvo Trucks in South Africa, told FOCUS that some local transport operators are actually heeding the needs of comments made by their drivers.
+To be frank, this came as news to us; we have come across many local operators who don’t give a toss about their drivers.

-I will get down off my soapbox now and return to the new FH.
-I reckon any driver who gets behind the wheel will be extremely happy indeed.
-We weren’t given the opportunity to drive the truck, so I cannot comment on aspects such as ride quality and handling.
-But goodness gracious me, that cab is a good place to be.
+Well we reckon any driver who gets behind the wheel will be extremely happy indeed.
+We weren’t given the opportunity to drive the truck, so we cannot comment on aspects such as ride quality and handling.
+But that cab is a good place to be.
 All the controls are easy to read and accessible (which bodes well for safety), there’s oodles of visibility (ditto on the safety factor) … and, oh that bed.
 It beats the bed in Lufthansa’s business class hands down.

 And the cab is just so incredibly spacious!
 During the gala banquet, Volvo held a competition, asking how many truckers could squeeze into the cab.
 I thought 34 – and, to be honest, I thought I was being overly optimistic.
 Wrong.
 It gobbles up 39 truckers.